alicemunsal/dohex/DoHex2.md

 Repositories, gateways, boundery objects or UI patterns like MVC, MVVM or Prensenters; all the architectural patterns we use today are transformation mechanism.

-sample app design, folder structure graphs and model code gap
+we can add lib if we need model or transformation sample app design, folder structure graphs and model code gap

 **References:**